pulumi/terraform-provider-google-beta/website/docs/r/dataflow_flex_template_job.html.markdown

 new data will be processed.
 If "drained", no new data will enter the pipeline, but any data currently in the pipeline will finish being processed.
-The default is "cancelled", but if a user sets `on_delete` to `"drain"` in the configuration, you may experience a long wait for your `terraform destroy` to complete.
+The default is "cancelled", but if a user sets `on_delete` to `"drain"` in the configuration, you may experience a long wait for your `pulumi destroy` to complete.

 ## Argument Reference